 You may know theoretically everything about #l10n field, but you have to admit: Translation Management System is like a Holy Grail for those who occupy themselves with localizing living digital content.

 To make it more obvious for the ones starting their journey in the industry, let’s explain!
-Translation Management is basically the automation of the whole translation process happening in front of your face.
+Translation Management System enables the automation of the whole translation process happening in front of your face.
 It eliminates repetitive and laborious manual tasks while enabling control collaboration and delivering greater efficiency.

 Its main features include workflow management, translation memory management, Terminology management, integrated machine translation, a database of industry-specific translator and project management services.